dart-lang/site-www/src/content/language/constructors.md

 }
 ```

-Super-initializer parameters cannot be positional
+If the super-constructor invocation includes positional arguments,
-if the super-constructor invocation already has positional arguments,
+super-initializer parameters cannot be positional.
-but they can always be named:
+They can be named.

 <?code-excerpt "misc/lib/language_tour/classes/super_initializer_parameters.dart (named)" plaster="none"?>
 ```dart